 - Add all the ingredients in the blender until salsa has a luscious consistency.

-- Pour salsa to a mason jar and enjoy with all your meals.
+- Pour salsa into a mason jar or a plastic container with a lid, and enjoy with all your meals.

 - The Carolina Reaper peppers are considered the hottest pepper in the world.

-- Be mindful on how much you use and use gloves and utensils to handle.
+- Be mindful of how much you use and use gloves and utensils to handle.

 - Do not use bare hands when handling this pepper.